robersonmrqs/Projetos/README.md

-This folder contains codes created as structured portuguese learning and Python.
+This folder contains code in structured Portuguese and python as learning.